mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 possible to see how the selections fit different images by sliding through the images of the stack (using the slider or scroll bar).

+The angle of the image can be changed by changing the Rotate(clockwise) option.
+This will affect how the image is displayed locally and reconstructed.

 The center of rotation can be selected interactively by clicking on the select button and then clicking on an image pixel.
 To select the regions of interest or the area of normalization, just click on the